ivopieniak/genomicscourse/2019/practicals/population_genetics/map_call.md

 ```

-For the first step of the pipeline, copy the file `reference.fa` and the `reads` directory to `input/01-mapping`.
+For the first step of the pipeline, symlink the file `reference.fa` and the `reads` directory to `input/01-mapping`.

 Check how many scaffolds there are in the reference genome: